 Attendance: The policy and grade for attendance in the synchronous online discussion sessions was provided above.
-See below for policy regarding Excused Absences.
 A grade of zero will be given for all unexcused absences from exams.
-Make-ups will be given only in cases of excused absences.
+Make-ups will be given only in cases of excused absences with prior approval.
 Students anticipating an absence for a major religious holiday are responsible for notifying the instructor in writing of anticipated absences due to their observance of such holidays no later than the last day in the semester to add a class.